leobalter/object-enumerables/README.md

 key/value pairs (what the spec calls “entries”) from an object, for the purposes of iteration or serialization.

-They are helpful for handling `Map` and `Set` objects and are also largely used by libraries like Lodash.
+They are largely used by libraries like Lodash.
 The method names are based on Lodash’s `_.keysIn`, `_.valuesIn`, and `_.forIn` methods, which were inspired by [for…in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in), and JS `Object.{keys, values, entries}`.